gustybear-research/webpages_vip_mm_comm_sens_monet_2022_spring/04_final/final.md

 # Implementation and Experimentation

-A network analyzer will be used to generate a low freq signal that will be used as our test signal.
+A network analyzer will be used to generate a low frequency signal that will be used as our test signal.
 The test signal will then be sent to a frequency converter to convert the low frequency signal to a high frequency signal.
 The high frequency signal will then be sent using the sending antenna (TX) over a channel.
-(The channel being the wireless airspace between antennas.
-The high freq signal will then be received by the RX antenna, converted back down to a low frequency signal to be received by the network analyzer.
+The channel being the wireless airspace between the TX and RX antennas.
+The high frequency signal will then be received by the RX antenna and converted back down to a low frequency signal to be received by the network analyzer.
 A network analyzer will then be used to display, process and evaluate the results of the test signal.
 Labview will be responsible for storing the csi to a folder location on a pc.

 # Results and Analysis